garikcareer/companycompass.net/README.md

 **CompanyCompass** is a web application for managing a directory of companies.
 It provides a clean interface to list, create, update, and delete company profiles.

-This project serves as a practical reference for **Standard Spring Framework 6**.
+This project serves as a practical reference for Standard Spring Framework 6.
 Unlike typical Spring Boot apps, it demonstrates how to manually configure the core architecture—including the DispatcherServlet, Security chains, and Database connections—giving developers a deeper look into how Spring works under the hood.